tgroechel/F17-280/lab01/README.md

 ## Linking/Makefiles
 - Advantage?
+- Simple Makefile and Linking example

 ## Tips for this class
+- By far most limiting factor in this class?
+- Partner or nawe?
+- Cheating?
+- OH?
-- Recommend Computing for Computer Scientists class (EECS 398 I believe)
+- Recommend Computing for Computer Scientists class (EECS 398 I believe) if you want to just be more comfortable around a computer/terminal/linux etc.

 ## Worksheet
 [Worksheet](https://docs.google.com/document/d/1lIbbNZeXwwawdPkFMIkRnuewuOoY9PJjhJNVufa9OLU/edit)